Table of Contents

 After the panel meeting, the Division will report the panel recommendations to the Florida Council on Arts and Culture in the form of a ranked list.
 The Council may amend panel recommendations based on new or existing information about the applicant or panel proceedings.

-Information that may result in recalculation of the average score includes, but is not limited to:
+Information that will allow recalculation of the average score by the Council includes, but is not limited to:

 - noncompliance with administrative requirements of previous grants

 - changes in the applicant's staff that would impair implementation of the proposed grant activity.

 The Council may also amend typographical errors in the panel recommendations.

 All General Program Support applications recommended by the Council will be merged into one ranked list in accordance with section 265.286(3), Florida Statutes, using the following system.